Neil Fligstein: Theory of markets

 According to Fligstein's market theory, markets emerge as meso-level orders where established players and challengers compete for dominance.
 Fligstein suggests that incumbents often shape market logic through "conceptions of control."
 He also highlights the state's role in stabilizing markets through regulation and intervention.
 He proposes a socio-economic framework of understanding "markets as politics".

 History of the large American corporation

 Fligstein's study of U.S. corporations from 1870 to 1980 traces the evolution of corporate strategies in response to competition, and how this redefined ownership and management dynamics.

 Construction of a European legal and political system

 Fligstein's analysis of the European Single Market project focuses on its role in facilitating cross-border trade for businesses.
-He argues that EU legal and political integration increased trade efficiency.
+In Euroclash, Fligstein analyzes European integration as a political and social process, investigating how legal frameworks, market structures, and collective identities interact across the EU.

 In Euroclash, Fligstein explores how EU integration has influenced industries, identities, and politics.
 He notes that approximately 13% of Europeans primarily identify as European, often educated professionals with liberal views, while about half do so occasionally.
 He posits that integration progresses with majority national support but remains subordinate to national political concerns.